berkansahann/Auction-Backend/README.md

 When the "Offer" button on the main page is pressed, you are directed to a page where you can bid for the desired product.

-On the item details page, you can see previous bidders for current item.
+On the bid page, you can see previous bidders for current item.

 Register Page